 There is a wide range of hues in the shade of Mahogany which is obtained by altering the amounts of red, brown and purple.
 They vary from light to deep Mahogany with many shades in between.
 Some of them are:

 Red, in general, is associated with love and sensuality.
-When combined with Mahogany, the shade becomes simply irresistible sexy look overflowing with a sense of allure and luxury.
+When combined with Mahogany, the shade becomes simply an irresistibly sexy look overflowing with a sense of allure and luxury.

 This is a very easy shade to achieve and looks very natural.
 This is a great choice for women with dark red or brown.
 The pro is that touchups are not required for a long period of time.

-This shade is best suited to women with naturally dark hair color.
-It can transform your raven like locks to soft brown beauty without any hassle.
+This shade is best suited to women with naturally dark hair colors.
+It can transform your raven-like locks to soft brown beauty without any hassle.